“If only I had learned that early in my career…”

 And if you don’t stay updated about new technologies and inventions, you’ll never be able to solve the issues of the modern world, as your old techniques won’t be of any use there.

-For most of the self-proclaimed “career-driven” people, their whole life seems to revolve around success, fame and recognition.
+For most of the self-proclaimed “career-driven” people, their whole life seems to revolve around success, fame, and recognition.

 That’s their way of measuring their self-worth.
 But what they don’t realize until later is that when you run after fame or success, you let these factors control you.

 Maybe it’s time for you to gain some perspective on fame or success.
 Learn to look at the bigger picture and put your focus on a higher purpose, and that way you’ll be the best version of yourself and help others to bring out their best.
-Only by utilizing your talents for the benefit of others can attain you prosperity in life.
+Only by utilizing your talents for the benefit of others can you attain your prosperity in life.

 The purpose of teamwork is to share ideas with your colleagues, making plans for a certain project, and more importantly to help each other grow.
 You need to understand that alone you may walk but with your team by your side, you can walk for long.